OmarAzizi/SKernel/README.md

 3. [SKernel Limitations](#skernel-limitations)

 ## About SKernel
 This is my first experience into the world of low-level development and systems programming in general, with a specific focus on kernel development.
-It is named SKernel, short for 'Simple Kernel,' because it is truly simple.
+Skernel is x86 32-bit operating system kernel built with C. It is named SKernel, short for 'Simple Kernel,' because it is truly simple.

 Some of the features this kernel provides include: